Skip to main content

 Related: How to Nail a Broadcast Media Pitch

 The PR team at our beauty company will start with media relations.
-The public relations professionals will pitch to the media and tell a compelling story about embracing natural beauty in 2021.
+The PR professionals will pitch to the media and tell a compelling story about embracing natural beauty in 2021.
 Sheer eyeshadows naturally fit in this story because they help people have fun with makeup while enhancing, not masking, their natural features.
 If all goes to plan, the media will be compelled by this story to write articles including the eyeshadow, called earned media coverage.

 Better When We’re Together